- Trekking permits.

 An easy trekking

-This is an easy cultural trek with a maximum altitude of 1,980m (6,500 ft.), suitable for the people of all ages with normal health conditions.
-We require walking 4-5 hours daily without any significant altitude gain but we still need to be physically fit for the trekking.
-We advise you to do some power jogging, cycling, swimming or aerobics about 30 to 45 minutes a day that helps build stamina in your body as well as increases your confidence level and of course minimizes the chances of getting acute mountain sickness.
-We have to avoid dehydrating and so we advise you to consume 3-4 liters of water daily and also liquid food in meals.
+This trip is an easy cultural trek with a maximum altitude of 1,980m (6,500 ft.), suitable for the people of all ages with normal health conditions.
+We require walking 4-5 hours daily without any significant altitude gain, but we still need to be physically fit for the trekking.
+We advise you to do some power jogging, cycling, swimming or aerobics about 30 to 45 minutes a day.
+Some training before the trip helps build stamina in your body as well as increases your confidence level and of course, minimizes the chances of getting acute mountain sickness.
+We have to avoid dehydrating, and so we advise you to consume 3-4 liters of water daily and also liquid food in meals.
 Not sure if it has any medical grounds, but our Sherpa guides recommends garlic soup to treat the effects of the altitude.
-Porters or pack animals will carry all gear and camp supplies (if you are taking camping trip), leaving members free to carry only a light day pack, No technical climbing or other special abilities are required.
+Porters or pack animals will carry all gear and camp supplies (if you are on a camping trip), leaving members free to carry only a light day pack.
+No technical climbing or other special abilities are required.

 We will be using lodge accommodation, popularly known as "tea-houses" available in the villages that our trail passes through.
-We will be also eating our meals in these lodges.
-These lodges or guesthouses are basic and family run.
-They provide with private and dorm style rooms with futon or foam mattress and quilt or blankets.
-We provide you a private room, usually with two twin beds.
+We will also be eating our meals in these lodges.
+These lodges or guesthouses are basic and family-run.
+They provide with private and dorm-style rooms with futon or foam mattress and quilt or blankets.
+We offer you a private room, usually with two twin beds.
 You need to share the toilet/showers with other guests of the lodge.
 Hot shower, if it exists in the lodge, is a luxury and is not included in the room rent.
 Staying in guesthouses allows knowing the locals and fellow international trekkers like you.

 Meals during trekking